jhmcstanton/jhmcstanton.github.io/posts/blog/2020-12-04-being-an-ally.markdown

 our teammates, coworkers, even supervisors in some cases, that don't fall into the "norm" of our workplaces.
-These can include, but are not limited to, colleagues with identities other than cis male, colleagues of marginalized races, colleagues of the LGBQA community, colleagues with disabilities, and colleagues with beliefs other than the assumed default.\*
+These can include, but are not limited to, colleagues with identities other than cis male, colleagues of marginalized races, colleagues of the broader LGBTQA+ community, colleagues with disabilities, and colleagues with beliefs other than the assumed default.\*

 ## Preface